ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 button use.
 In those cases you can call ``ee()->security->restore_xid()`` and the current XID will validate again.

+If you are using action requests, you can choose to disable the secure form check on a per-action basis using the ``csrf_exempt`` column.

 Forms in the Control Panel
 ==========================